jaimetur/PhotoMigrator/README.md

 > [!NOTE]
 >## <span style="color:green">Automated Migration Feature</span>
->From version 3.0.0 onwards, the script supports a new Extra Mode called -AUTO, --AUTOMATED-MIGRATION Mode.
+>From version 3.0.0 onwards, the script supports a new Extra Mode called '**AUTOMATED-MIGRATION**' Mode.
 >
->If you configure properly the file 'CONFIG.ini' and execute this Extra Mode, the script will automatically do the whole migration jon from \<SOURCE> Cloud Service to \<TARGET> Cloud Service.
+>If you configure properly the file 'CONFIG.ini' (included with the tool), and execute this Extra Mode, the script will automatically do the whole migration job from \<SOURCE> Cloud Service to \<TARGET> Cloud Service.
 >The script will do a FULLY-AUTOMATED job which has two steps:
 >  - First, the script will Download all your assets from \<SOURCE> Cloud Service (if you have configured properly the CONFIG.ini file), or process the \<SOURCE> folder in case that you specify a path.
 >    - In this step, the output will be a \<OUTPUT_FOLDER> containing two subfolders: